 Indian by birth, Pakistani by migration and British by chance, Ali Zaidi uses his cultural displacement to celebrate commonalities and differences.
 He weaves strategies of connection and welcome.
-At once eclectic and holistic, he uses photography, film, performance, social media, food gatherings, touch and massage, with an aim to explore.
+At once eclectic and holistic, he uses photography, film, performance, drawing, social media, food gatherings, touch and massage, to explore conectivity.
 Zaidi’s art is a bridge between the rational and the emotional creating an intangible understanding of being.

 My practice is informed by differences that create the vibrancy of our contemporary cultures, communities and engagement.
 Using art as a tool, I explore connectivity of people.
-Focusing on the personal and collective identities I create offerings that are inclusive.
-I allow the authenticity to shine bright.
-Whilst celebrating the differences, similarities are teased out that ultimately reveal the human connection.
+Focusing on the personal and collective identities I create offerings that celebrate the uniqueness, yet tease similarities that reveal the connection.

 Artistic Director motiroti 2004 – 2012

 Co-Founder/Artistic Director motiroti 1996 – 2004

 Ali Zaidi co-founded motiroti in 1996 with Keith Khan, together they shared its artistic vision till 2004.
 Besides leading on most of company projects, Zaidi regularly works as a mentor and is an influential figure in the arts nationally and internationally.
 Specialising in relational aesthetics, audience development and branding he contributes by being on committees and juries of cultural significance, e.g: on the selection panel for The Sackler Hall, Museum of London, to Arts Council’s Decibel and GFEST.
 He has designed two cinema interiors in London.
 Cooked with some groovy chefs in Australia, Italy, Netherlands and Singapore.
 Is a keen gardener, grows vegetables organically in his backyard, and regularly hosts total strangers; couch surfers at his home.
 Before arriving to UK, in Pakistan he was a photography lecturer at National College of Arts and worked in advertising where he won awards for several campaigns.

 Timeout London Dance and Performance award 1993 for Moti Roti Puttli Chunni, Britain’s first Bollywood musical.
 Performed in English, Hindi, Urdu and universally understood melodrama.
 It combined live-action and filmed sequences, Bollywood inspired images and ideas, with lavish sets, spectacular costumes and even a ‘wet sari’ dance.